minanouri/Data_Imputation_Based_on_PARATUCK_Decomposition/README.md

 ## Overview

-Imputing missing traffic data is crucial for reliable monitoring and prediction in intelligent transportation systems.
+Imputing missing data is essential for reliable traffic monitoring and forecasting in intelligent transportation systems.
-This repository implements a **PARATUCK2 decomposition-based imputation method** that captures both spatial and temporal clusters in traffic data, allowing accurate recovery of missing values even in large and complex urban road networks.
+This project implements a **PARATUCK2 decomposition-based imputation method** that models the data matrix as the product of three factor matrices: a row factor matrix representing spatial clusters, a column factor matrix representing temporal clusters, and a latent interaction matrix capturing relationships between them.
+The factors are learned through an **Alternating Least Squares (ALS)** optimization with regularization that minimizes reconstruction error over observed entries to accurately estimate missing values in large, complex urban networks.

-The PARATUCK2 model decomposes the data matrix *`X`* into three factor matrices:

-*`X ≈ A R Bᵀ`*

-- *`A`*: Row (spatial) latent factor matrix
-- *`R`*: Latent interaction matrix
-- *`B`*: Column (temporal) latent factor matrix

-The method is optimized using an **Alternating Least Squares (ALS)** approach with regularization to ensure stability.

 ## Repository Contents